 The worst thing you can do is write words once and think you’re done writing them for good.
 Those words could be great words, sure.
 But there could be other words that are even better.
 The only way you can find the exact right words is by trying things, playing, letting loose.

 Whenever you’re shopping for something really important, you have to try a lot of losers to find the winner.
 It’s no different with all the parts that make your novel come together (characterization, description, plot points, scenes, POV, voice, tense, etc.).
-So this is your invitation, in case you were waiting for it.
+So this is your writing encouragement, in case you were waiting for it.
 Take the fear out of it and try the thing that’s been nagging at you, the thing your gut is curious about.
 Go ahead.

 Remember, despite all the rejection, the creative upheaval, the ice cream binges, the end-of-publishing-as-we-know-it news…writing is supposed to be fun (at least most of the time).
 If it’s not, you might not be experimenting and playing enough.
 You may need to find some meaningful inspiration for writing, something that’ll keep you going even when things get dark.

 It’s like people who don’t cook without tasting.
 Is my mole sauce spicy enough?
 Does it have enough chocolate?
 Does it go well with the chicken?
 Don’t just stand over the pot asking yourself these questions…get a spoon and dig in.
 If it’s not working, adjust or throw it out and try again.
 I don’t trust a cook who doesn’t taste as they’re creating, nor do I trust a writer who won’t experiment.

 Many writers and editors have struggled to define revision over the millenia.
 Make sure you know the difference between editing and revising.
 This definition of revision came from brilliant YA author Laurie Halse Anderson’s Twitter, and I agree wholeheartedly:

 Revision means throwing out the boring crap and making what’s left sound natural.